*Please note: All menus are subject to change based on supply and demand trends.

-Please note: The new program replaces MySchoolBucks.
-Student and staff balances from MySchoolBucks have automatically been transferred to Titan.)
+The LINQ Connect program is a rebranding of the Titan Portal.
+Student and staff balances from Titan have automatically been transferred to LINQ Connect.

 If paying by check, please make check payable to “BH-BL School Lunch Program.”
 Students at the elementary level should give the check to their teacher who will deliver it to the Food Service Department to deposit.
 Middle and high school students can give a check to a Food Service employee.

 Students can always use cash to pay for daily school meals.